 DISABILITY: ALL CONCERNED

-The Conference of University Presidents (CPU) and the Ministry of Higher Education and Research signed the University/Handicap Charter in 2012.
-This charter provides for universities to participate in the implementation of disability policies in order to promote equal opportunities for people with disabilities.
+The Conference of University Presidents (CPU) and the Ministry of Higher Education and research signed the University/Handicap Charter in 2012.
+This charter provides for universities to participate in the implementation of disability policies in order to promote equal opportunities for persons with disabilities.
 By committing itself to this charter, the USMB has placed disability at the heart of its development policy.

 The USMB, a pioneer in terms of welcoming and supporting students with disabilities, positioned itself well ahead of the 2005 law on equal rights and opportunities, participation and citizenship for people with disabilities.
 Indeed, the starting point was the creation of a European resource centre for the hearing impaired, which allowed the implementation of specific support, thus explaining at the time the exponential number of hearing impaired students enrolled in Savoie at the time.
 Since 2005, the USMB has attached great importance to supporting students with disabilities, and since 2005 it has been part of the national initiative to develop its identity as a "welcoming" university.

 It is structured around 5 main axes: